danbev/learning-ai/notes/architectures/rwkv.md

 matrices stored in memory, though it might mean more computation time as we have to compute then sequentially and not in parallel.

+There are currently 6 versions of the RWKV model and this document will focus on v5 (Eagle) and v6 (Finch) which are the latest versions as of this writing and also the version that are implemented in llama.cpp.

+_I initially started this document reading the RWKV-4 paper which is why at the moment there are still notes that are based on that paper.
+This will be updated as I go through the new paper_.

-Lets take a look at inference in this architectur:
+Lets take a look at inference in this architecture:
 ```
 input sequence   = ["Dan"        "loves"      "ice"         "cream"    ]
 input tokens     = [ 223         45,          1212            67       ]